Medical conditions and treatments affecting oral health

 These can limit the flow of saliva which can lead to ‘Dry Mouth’ (Xerostomia).
 A dry mouth can cause tooth decay, bad breath, gum disease and aphthous ulcers when the mouth’s natural flora is disturbed, allowing harmful bacteria to flourish.

-Enjoy the mouth watering experience of the new OralSeven® Oral7® range of oral care products especially developed for your daily comfort!
+Enjoy the lubricating experience of the new OralSeven® Oral7® range of oral care products especially developed for your daily comfort!
 The new OralSeven® Oral7® range of oral care products are extra beneficial for Dry Mouth sufferers.

 Many of today’s oral care products contain SLS(1) or alcohol that can dry out the mouth following constant use.
 Now experience the difference:

-- OralSeven® Oral7® Toothpaste – no harsh drying or foaming detergent (SLS)
+- Oral7® Toothpaste – no harsh drying or foaming detergent Sodium Lauryl Sulphate (SLS)

 Extra beneficial for those suffering from Dry Mouth.

 We all moisturise our face, hands and/or body on a daily basis.
 Why not moisturise the mouth and gums?
-When it comes to oral health, it is not only the teeth that need a little TLC, but the gums and inside of the mouth need looking after too.
+When it comes to oral health, it is not only the teeth that need a little TLC (Tender Loving Care), but the gums and inside of the mouth need looking after too.
+Oral7's enzymes boost the benefits of natural saliva.

 The mouth – a complex bio-system